cabrerajulian401/yendo-auth-api/README.md

 This service was built to exemplify basic customer transctions.

 * **Performance for a Better Customer Experience:** A customer waiting for a transaction to be approved is a moment of friction.
 This service is fast by design, using Go's compiled code and efficient in-memory data structures (defined by Go `structs` and `slices`).
-This translates to near-instantaneous transactions, building customer trust.

 * **Type-Safe JSON Processing:** The service ensures data integrity through Go's strict type system and its native `encoding/json` package.
 By defining a clear `AuthorizationRequest` struct with `json` tags, we enforce a strict contract for all incoming data.
 The server efficiently **unmarshals** incoming JSON into this struct, rejecting any malformed requests, and **marshals** the Go struct back into JSON for responses, guaranteeing predictable and secure data exchange without external dependencies.

-* **Concurrency for Uninterrupted Service:** In the real world, user traffic isn't predictable.
-A new partnership or peak-hour demand can cause a sudden surge in requests.
-This service is built using Go's native concurrency model, where each incoming request is handled independently and efficiently.
-This means the platform can manage thousands of simultaneous transactions without slowing down, ensuring a stable and reliable service for every customer, even during peak load.
+* **Concurrency for Uninterrupted Service:** The platform can manage thousands of simultaneous transactions without slowing down, ensuring a stable and reliable service for every customer, even during peak load.
 This is why Go is useful for this.

-* **Scalability for Future Growth:** What happens when Yendo grows from 1,000 to 1,000,000 users?
+* **Scalability for Future Growth:** What happens when Credt Card Operations grows from 1,000 to 1,000,000 users?
 A scalable system means you don't have to rebuild everything.
-The server logic is "stateless," allowing it to be easily replicated across multiple servers to handle massive user growth without a drop in performance without needing previous memory of past requests.
+The server logic is "stateless" and is synced to a hosted PSQL Database.

 ## 4. API Specification & Server Functionality